 The biggest disadvantage of this blade is that it is really heavy and when you put 2 hard rubbers it goes around 200 grams.
 This blade is more for professional players, if you are new to the sport I don’t recommend it.

 - Composition: limba-limba-ayous-limba-limba

 - Fit well with Chinese rubbers

-Primorac (Check price/ Read review) is one of the Butterfly’s overall best-selling shakehand blades.
-This blade provides good feel and control.
+Primorac (Check price/ Read review) is one of Butterfly’s overall best-selling shakehand blades.
+This blade provides a good feel and control.
 It is an excellent all-round offensive blade.
-It’s the best-selling Butterfly blade for a reason – very well balanced – its 90g, very comfortable handle, good control, good speed, the feeling is pleasing.
-One of the best all-wood blade right now!
+It’s the best-selling Butterfly blade for a reason – very well balanced – it’s 90g, very comfortable handle, good control, good speed, the feeling is pleasing.
+One of the best all-wood blades right now!

 5. Nittaku Acoustic

 - Plies 5